 Location of Contractor Staff:

 The Contractor shall assign a Project Lead, responsible for managing day-to-day operations.
-The Project Lead must be available to be at Covered California headquarters within 24 hours’ notice, if requested.
+The Project Lead must be available to be at Covered California headquarters within 24 hours of receiving a request to appear from Covered California.
+Covered California’s request may be verbal, written, or electronic.
+Contractor will immediately notify Covered California if it is unable to comply with the request.

 Subcontractors

 The Contractor shall, if it does not have the full-service capabilities to effectively address all project areas of the SOW, obtain subcontractors to perform the necessary tasks that it cannot perform itself.